lizmcarey/personal-blog/content/blog/2019-01-03-2018-recap-books-i-read.md

 ---
-title: '2018 Recap: Books I Read'
+title: 'The Books I Read in 2018'
 author: ''
 date: '2019-01-03'
 slug: 2018-recap-books-i-read